 Everyone gets angry - men & women alike - it's a natural human emotion.
 The difficult skill is either to be able to quell our anger, or to use it constructively.
 Healthy anger gives us the energy to make a constructive change and helps us stand up for ourselves.
 The trouble is when anger turns to aggression and violence or festers on the inside.

-It can be deeply humiliating to 'lose it' at work, overreact in a social situation or hurt someone we care about.
+It can be deeply humiliating to 'lose it' at work, overreact in a social situation or hurt someone we care for.
 Inappropriate anger can result in people hurting themselves or hurting those around them or damaging their relationships.
 'Losing it' can be very painful - it can take some people several days to calm down after becoming upset.

 Holding on to anger can burn us up on the inside, taking a toll on health and wellbeing.
 It may not be obvious on the outside, while eating us up on the inside, resulting in frustration, stress, tension, insomnia, digestive problems, headaches, intimacy problems, anxiety and depression.
-Some people deal with this in unhealthy ways such as alcohol, drugs, bullying, controlling or risk-taking.
+Some people deal with this in unhealthy ways such as bullying, controlling or risk-taking.